Huni: Layer Pyramid

-As mentioned before, Rainer Stadelmann thinks it could be possible that Huni built the so-called Layer Pyramid at Zawyet el'Aryan.
-According to Stadelmann and Jean-Phillipe Lauer, this monument was nearly finished, when it was left.
+As mentioned before, Rainer Stadelmann thinks it could be possible Huni built the so-called Layer Pyramid at Zawyet el'Aryan.
+According to Stadelmann and Jean-Phillipe Lauer, this monument was nearly finished when it was left incomplete.
 It is unknown, though, if the subterranean complex actually was ever used for the burial of the king.
-The necropolis of the Layer Pyramid is still incompletely investigated.
+The necropolis of the Layer Pyramid has still not fully been investigated.
 A nearby mastaba (Mastaba Z500), which was integrated into the pyramid complex, contained several stone bowls with the Horus name of king Khaba.
-Thus, the Layer Pyramid is commonly equally known as the pyramid of Khaba.
+Thus, the Layer Pyramid is commonly known as the pyramid of Khaba.
 Rainer Stadelmann proposes an identification of Khaba with Huni.
 He argues that the finishing of the pyramid lasted a long period of time and since the Turin Canon credits a 24-year reign to Huni, this time span surely covered the building time needed for the pyramid.
 Thus, both names ("Huni" and "Khaba") might point to one and the same ruler.

 Lepsius pyramid – I

-A mysterious mud brick pyramid, originally planned to be the size of that of Khafrâ, was uncovered in Abu Rawash and documented by Karl Richard Lepsius, who listed it in his list of pyramids as Pyramid I. The pyramid was already a heap of rubble at the time his excavations: only a 17 m stump of brick layers was left.
+A mysterious mud brick pyramid, originally planned to be the size of that of Khafrâ, was uncovered in Abu Rawash and documented by Karl Richard Lepsius, who listed it in his list of pyramids as Pyramid I. The pyramid was already a heap of rubble at the time his excavations in the 1840s: only a 17 m stump of brick layers was left.
 Lepsius nonetheless discovered a narrow corridor leading down to a nearly square chamber.
 In it, he found a roughly hewn stone sarcophagus.
 Lepsius dated the pyramid to the late 3rd dynasty and proposed a connection to King Huni.

 Today, this theory is no longer accepted.
 In 1989, Egyptologist Nabil Swelim examined the pyramid more precisely and found that it was made of small mud bricks, with a quarter of its inner core hewn out of a natural bedrock.
 The rock core itself contained several rock-cut tombs dating back to the 5th and 6th dynasty.
-Swelim and others Egyptologists, such as Toby Wilkinson, point out that it would be surprising for a royal pyramid to have been completely destroyed less than 300 years after its construction, only to be re-used for simple rock-cut tombs.
+Swelim and other Egyptologists, such as Toby Wilkinson, point out that it would be surprising for a royal pyramid to have been completely destroyed less than 300 years after its construction, only to be re-used for simple rock-cut tombs.
 Additionally, he points to the unusual geographic position of the pyramid: Old Kingdom pyramids were commonly built on high grounds, while the pyramid Lepsius I lies on a flat plain.
-Thus, the dating of this monument to the late 3rd dynasty no longer seems tenable.
+Thus the dating of this monument to the late 3rd dynasty is no longer considered tenable.